Nightscout Follower Setup¶

 Connection Status¶

-- Following · connection lost 2m — the server hasn't responded for 2 minutes (shown in red)
+- Connection lost — the server hasn't responded, shown in red

 Tips¶